Trinomial coefficients and related matrices over finite fields: Introduction

 Determinants over finite fields have extensive applications in both number theory and combinatorics.
 Readers may refer to the survey papers \cite{K1,K2} for the recent progresses on this topic.
-Throughout this paper, we let $\mathbb{F}_p$ denote the finite field with $p$ elements, where $p$ is a prime, and let $\mathbb{Z}$ denote the set of all integers.
+Throughout this paper, for any prime $p$, the symbol $\mathbb{F}_p$ denotes the finite field with $p$ elements.